tylervalentine/mirrulations/README.md

 #### The Problem
 ------

-The way that Regulations.gov is currently set up, users may search for and comment on regulations on the main site, however finding older regulations through the site's API has become a more difficult and limited process where users must apply for an API key to be granted time-limited access to larger sets of data.
+The way that Regulations.gov is currently set up, users may search for and comment on regulations on the main site.
+However, finding older regulations through the site's API has become a more difficult and limited process where users must apply for an API key to be granted time-limited access to larger sets of data.

 The reason users must apply for an API key is because Regulations.gov has taken steps toward conserving their system resources by limiting how many times per hour a user can query the API.
 This came about after late-show host, John Oliver, called attention to the [fight for net neutrality](https://www.cbsnews.com/news/john-oliver-fans-flood-fcc-website-in-fight-for-net-neutrality/) in 2017 where a flood of viewers crashed the FCC's website with their comments.
 In an effort to reduce the overall traffic, API access is now limited to one account per organization as well and requires an approval process to validate API keys.